DEVSENSE/phptools-docs/docs/vs/Editor/phpdoc.md

     /** @var MyClass $x */
 ```

-Or the variable name can be omitted completely if it can be inferred from the statement below:
+Or the variable name can be omitted completely if it can be inferred from the statement below it:

 ```php
     /** @var MyClass */